dome9/aws-security-week-sf-2018/README.md

 Once you have a working pipeline, start following the exercises in the `exercises` folder. <br/>

 You can implement your validation logic directly within the AWS Lambda console.
 Your Lambda name should be something like: <stackname>-CFTValidateLambda-<random> and search for the `evaluate_template` function. <br/>
-In a real situation we would have working on these Lambda functions locally, and committing them to a source control system, but in this case we can quickly hack something in the AWS Lambda editor.<br/>
+In a real situation we would be working on these Lambda functions locally, and committing them to a source control system, but in this case we can quickly hack something in the AWS Lambda editor.<br/>

 For each level test a non-valid sample (which should fail) and a valid one which should pass.
 ```bash